“We are all one in Christ.”Romans 3:10 KJV

 I sometimes sit and wonder what my life would have been like without the knowledge of God, during the test.
 Without God’s grace and mercy, I couldn’t imagine life here on earth.
 I can’t believe I made it this far.
 When God is in it there is no limit!

 My writing means the world to me.
-When I write; I write from the heart.
-My inspriational blog site, helps me to relase much built up tension and pain, that once lived deeply within my heart .
+When I write, I write from the heart.
+My inspirational blog site helps me to release much built up tension and pain, that once lived deeply within my heart.
 The pain that had begun as a young child, no longer resides within my soul.
 At one point and time, I once lived my life in total darkness and sin.
 God’s grace and mercy has taken me to The 46th Mile Road to Redemption.

 God’s grace is greater than our deepest, darkest sin.
 There is nothing that we can do that makes us unworthy of God’s grace.
 Grace is having received the divine favor of God.
 Being graceful, living with grace means that you are putting God’s grace before other emotions.

 I truly understand that grace plays an important part of our life, meaning; gracefully letting go of individuals as well as things that aren’t meant for us.